FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-05-30-world-management.md

-{% tab filetypes existing singleplayer world %}
+{% tab filetypes Existing single player world %}

 1. Go to your installation folder.
 You can easily open it by pressing `Win` + `R` and paste `%localAppdata%\Packages\Microsoft.MinecraftUWP_8wekyb3d8bbwe\LocalState\games\com.mojang\minecraftWorlds`.